hogbase/hogbase-server/README.md

 * Robust, horizontally scalable architecture
 * API compatibility with Google Firebase's Realtime Database

-# About Hogbase Application Server
+# About Hogbase Server
-Hogbase Application Server is what clients connect to and use to interact with data stored in the engine.
+Hogbase Server is what clients connect to and use to interact with data stored in the engine.